 No agenda is perfect the first go-around.
 Take a moment and make the edits you need for the next time you meet – they’ll only get better!

-Three ways to enhance effective meetings
+2 ways to enhance virtual meetings

 Lifesize is built to let teams communicate in all the ways they need to.
 With 15 years of experience building and supporting productive meetings, we know what you need to succeed.